isham1310/heritage-explorer/README.md

-# Heritage Explorer: Jharkhand
+# Heritage Explorer

-Welcome to Heritage Explorer, an immersive storytelling experience for discovering the rich cultural and historical heritage of Jharkhand, India.
+Welcome to Heritage Explorer, an immersive storytelling experience for discovering the rich cultural and historical heritage of BHARAT(INDIA).
 This application uses AI to bring history to life, providing users with a personal guide to explore the region's iconic landmarks.

 ## ✨ Key Features